aloisdeniel/fountain/README.md

 ![schema](https://github.com/aloisdeniel/fountain/raw/main/images/schema.png)

-### ApplicationContext<State>
+### Context<State>

 The application context maintains a unique global logical immutable state for the application.

 The context also contains all the middlewares that will process the dispatched event.

-The application context is provided to the widget tree from an `ApplicationProvider` so that any descendent widget can observe a property of the state with the `select` extension method.
+The application context is provided to the widget tree from a `Fountain` so that any descendent widget can observe a property of the state with the `select` extension method.
 It can also dispatch events into the middlewares with the `dispatch` extension methods.

-### ApplicationMiddleware
+### Middleware

-The application middleware process the dispatched `ApplicationEvent`s and can produce state updates.
+The application middleware process the dispatched `Event`s and can produce state updates.

 They are composable by nature which means that each middleware can wrap another middleware.

-### ApplicationEvent
+### Event

 The events are inputs for middlewares.
 They can describe a user action, or a system event for exemple.
 They are processed by the middlewares which can produce new application states.